Drop-in Session: Introduction to Mindfulness-Based Stress Reduction

 Mindfulness-Based Stress Reduction (MBSR) is a scientifically supported program developed by Jon Kabat-Zinn, Ph.D. to reduce stress and increase well-being.
 It is thriving worldwide.
 Attitudes of kindness, acceptance, and patience provide a foundation for the practices of sustained focus, self-regulation, and self-exploration.
 A greater sense of balance, choice, and freedom is cultivated.

-Drop-in Session: Take a Self-Compassion Break
+Drop-in Session: Introduction to Mindful Self-Compassion

-Joel Featured
+Lisa Baldini Joel Grow Featured

 Photo of facilitator Diane Hetrick